-A credit union's ability to earn money affects its long-term survivability.
-A credit union can retain its earnings, expanding its capital cushion, or use them to deal with problematic loans, potentially making the credit union better prepared to withstand financial shocks.
-Losses, on the other hand, take away from a credit union's ability to do those things.
+A credit union's ability to earn money affects its safety and soundness.
+Earnings can be retained by the credit union, giving a boost to its capital buffer, or be used to address problematic loans, potentially making the credit union more resilient in tough times.
+Conversely, losses lessen a credit union's ability to do those things.

-On Bankrate's test of earnings, CAL STATE L.A. scored 16 out of a possible 30, better than the national average of 10.31.
+On Bankrate's test of earnings, CAL STATE L.A. scored 18 out of a possible 30, beating the national average of 10.11.

 The credit union had an earnings ratio of 0.00 percent in our test, above the average for all credit unions, a sign that it's running ahead of its peers in this area.